 September is a fantastic time to visit Venice.
 The weather is more pleasant than in the hot summer months, and the city is abuzz with autumn events.
 From the cinematic spotlight of the annual Venice Film Festival to the buzz surrounding the Regata Storica di Venezia, Venice's biggest boat racing event of the year, and the celebration of the arts at La Biennale, there is no shortage of fun and interesting events and festivals in the Canal City in early autumn.

-- Venice International Film Festival.
-The Venice Film Festival (Mostra Internazionale d’Arte Cinematografica) is an annual world-famous film festival held in late-August/early September.
+The Venice Film Festival is an annual world-famous film festival from September 2 through 12, 2020.
 It brings in a bevy of Hollywood and international celebrities to grace the gondolas and red carpets of the Canal City.
-Held over a period of 11 days, the culmination is a prize awarded to the winning film, called the Leon d'Oro (The Golden Lion).
+Held over 11 days, the culmination is a prize awarded to the winning film, called the Leon d'Oro, the Golden Lion.
 Past Leon d'Oro recipients have included Akira Kurosawa, Gillo Pontecorvo, Robert Altman, Ang Lee, and Sofia Coppola.
-Tickets to the most star-studded screenings are hard to come by, but your odds of spotting a celebrity or two in Venice are markedly higher during this period.
+Tickets to the most star-studded screenings are hard to come by, but your odds of spotting a celebrity or two in Venice during the event are markedly higher during this period.

-- Venice International Short Film Festival.
-Part of the Venice's feature film festival, this short-film showcase during the first week of September includes screenings of lesser-known shorts, plus film competitions, and panels with the directors, producers, and cast members.
+There will also be a short-film showcase during the first week of September, which includes screenings of lesser-known shorts, plus film competitions, and panels with the directors, producers, and cast members.